-2.0 STATUS/IMPACTS Overall status The results of monitoring undertaken for the purposes of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
+Overall status The results of monitoring undertaken for the purposes of the Shellfish Waters Directive (2006/113/EC) and

+Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) indicate that there are water quality issues with faecal coliform levels within / in the vicinity of this shellfish area.
-The results of WFD monitoring do not indicate any water quality issues within/ in the vicinity of this shellfish area.
+The results of WFD monitoring indicate that there are water quality issues with chromium within / in the vicinity of this shellfish area.
+However, available samples at this shellfish area are compliant with shellfish chromium standards.
 Monitoring of shellfish flesh for food hygiene purposes indicates faecal contamination in this shellfish area.
-The bivalve mollusc production areas in Gweedore Bay are classified as 'Class B' for the purposes of EU Regulation 854/2004.
+The bivalve mollusc production areas in Kilmakilloge Harbour are classified as 'Class B' for the purposes of EC Regulation 854/2004.
 Chapter 3 of the Characterisation Report refers.
-Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressure is on-site waste water treatment systems (OSWWTS).
+None Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are on-site waste water treatment plants.
 Chapter 5 (summary at 5.3) of the Characterisation Report refers.
-On-site waste water treatment systems There are 4,371 on-site waste water treatment systems in this catchment and their density is higher than the national average.
-The characterisation report indicates that a substantially smaller number are located within the coastal region of the catchment, which may have a direct impact on the shellfish area.
-The characterisation report also indicates that the hydrological condition of the majority of the catchment poses a risk to surface and groundwaters, the risk to surface and groundwaters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
+There are 4,690 on-site waste water treatment systems in this entire catchment and their density is higher than the national average.
+However, there are 258 systems within the catchments which discharge directly into the shellfish area and within the coastal region directly adjacent to the shellfish area.
+The hydrological condition of the majority of the catchment is unsuitable posing a risk to surface and groundwaters.
+The risk to surface and groundwaters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
 The European Court of Justice has ruled against Ireland in relation to on-site wastewater treatment systems (ref.
 Case C-188/08).
-The Court found that by failing to adopt the necessary legislation to comply with Articles 4 and 8 of Council Directive 75/442/EEC as regards domestic waste waters disposed of in the countryside through septic tanks and other individual waste water treatment systems, Ireland has failed to averages but livestock densities are similar to the national average due to high numbers of sheep (2.6 LU per hectare compared to a national average of 1.5 LU per hectare).
-The prevalence of peat and other wer soils in the catchment and high slopes indicate high potential runoff risk.Port activitiesA ferry operates between Bunbeg and Tory Island.
-There is also 1 pier structure directly adjacent to the fulfil its obligations under that directive.
-To address the ruling, the Department of the Environment, Heritage and Local Government will be bringing forward legislation in the first half of 2010.
-It is intended that the legislation will provide for the setting of standards for the performance and operation of all septic tanks and similar on-site wastewater treatment systems.
+The Court found that by failing to adopt the necessary legislation to comply with Articles 4 and 8 of Council Directive 75/442/EEC as regards domestic waste waters disposed of in the countryside through septic tanks and other individual waste water treatment systems, Ireland has failed to fulfil its obligations under that directive.
+To address the ruling, the Department of the Environment, Heritage for the performance and operation of all septic tanks and similar on-site wastewater treatment systems.
 The legislation will also provide for the monitoring and inspection of the performance of such treatment systems and will set out the responsibilities of households served by those systems (including requirements to carry out remedial actions where necessary).
 In order to ensure prompt compliance with the Court ruling, it is intended that this legislation will be in place by Q3 2010.
-AgricultureEstimates of fertiliser usage are lower than national averages but livestock densities are similar to the national average due to high numbers of sheep (2.6 LU per hectare compared to a national average of 1.5 LU per hectare).
-The prevalence of peat and other wet soils in the catchment and high slopes indicate high potential runoff risk.Port activitiesA ferry operates between Bunbeg and Tory Island.
-There is also 1 pier structure directly adjacent to the shellfish area and 8 additional pier structures within 5 3.2 Potential Secondary Agriculture averages but livestock densities are similar to the national average due to high numbers of sheep (2.6 LU per hectare compared to a national average of 1.5 LU per hectare).
-The prevalence of peat and other wet soils in the catchment and high slopes indicate high potential runoff risk.Port activitiesA ferry operates between Bunbeg and Tory Island.
-There is also 1 pier structure directly adjacent to the shellfish area and 8 additional pier structures within 5 Pressures Port activities There is also 1 pier structure directly adjacent to the shellfish area and 8 additional pier structures within 5 Agriculture Estimates of fertiliser usage are lower than national averages but livestock densities are similar to the national average due to high numbers of sheep (2.6 LU per hectare compared to a national average of 1.5 LU per hectare).
-The prevalence of peat and other wet soils in the catchment and high slopes indicate high potential runoff risk.
-Port activities A ferry operates between Bunbeg and Tory Island.
-There is also 1 pier structure directly adjacent to the shellfish area and 8 additional pier structures within 5 kilometres.
-4.0 PROTECTED AREAS Designated Shellfish Areas Gweedore Bay designated Shellfish Waters Gweedore Bay designated Shellfish Waters
+3.2 Potential Secondary Pressures Agriculture Agriculture The estimates of livestock density and fertiliser usage are lower than the national averages.
+However, the prevalence of wet soils in the catchment and the steep slopes indicate high potential runoff risk.
+4.0 PROTECTED AREAS Designated Shellfish Areas Killmakilloge Harbour designated Shellfish Waters Adjacent Areas - Kenmare River/Sneem/Ardgroom designated Shellfish Waters